“5-room B&B near the Costa Verde in Asturias, where the focus is on relaxation, well-being and the glorious surrounding countryside”

 - The personal and welcoming service from Morelia will make your holiday

-- You’ll need a car to get here and to drive out for dinner as only breakfast is served (though there is 1 restaurant within walking distance)
+- You’ll need a car to get here and to drive out for dinner as only breakfast is served (though there are a handful of good restaurants within walking distance)

 - There’s a 5-night minimum stay in high season

 - Boutique B&B

 - Adults only

 - Disabled Access